titan-studio/coeus/README.md

 3D game engine in pure LuaJIT with a focus on fast development and high quality games.
 Official IRC is at #coeus on irc.oftc.net.

+Make sure to have ./?/init.lua in your LUA_PATH to use Coeus.

 Binaries for Windows (32-bit) are included in the lib/win32 folder.
 They were built with Visual Studio 2013.
 You'll still need a LuaJIT install with LuaSocket and LuaFileSystem, however, and it might need to be built with Visual Studio as well.

 ## Dependencies